binvinny/ansible-mongodb/README.md

 [MongoDB](http://www.mongodb.org/)

-* Install and configure the MongoDB;
+* Install and configure  MongoDB 3.2 on Ubuntu 14.04 and Centos 6.6;
 * Provide hanlers for restart and reload;

 Requirements